Here are some of the stupidest, silliest, and most embarrassing travel mistakes I've ever made.

 the exasperating glass entrapment

 But I've started to avoid flying into London because of the insanely grueling immigration questions and the far too frequent detainment just for trying to get a tourist visa, even for a layover.

 Every single time I'm in detainment, everyone else in there is American too, and we are all detained for the most trivial of reasons, even if they don't make any sense.

-As a full-time traveler of 5+ years and counting, I am bloody well aware how darn much Brits hate Americans, but the intensity was eventually made as clear as the glass detainment box I was sitting in.
+As a full-time traveler of 8 years and counting, I am (bloody well) aware of how much Americans are disliked, but the intensity was eventually made as clear as the glass detainment box I was sitting in.

 "All of life is a foreign country."

 Once upon a midnight dreary, while I wandered weak and weary...
 I again arrived into a new airport, country, city, and hotel.